German Empire: Immigration

-In the 1860s, Russian removed privileges for German emigrants and placed pressure on German immigrants to assimilate.
-The majority of German emigrants left Russian after the turn of the century.
-Some of these ethnic Germans immigrated to Germany.
+In the 1860s, Russia removed privileges for German emigrants and placed pressure on German immigrants to assimilate.
+The majority of German emigrants left Russia after the turn of the century.
+Many of these ethnic Germans immigrated back to Germany.

 Religion

 Generally, religious demographics of the early modern period hardly changed.
 Still, there were almost entirely Catholic areas (Lower and Upper Bavaria, northern Westphalia, Upper Silesia, etc.) and almost entirely Protestant areas (Schleswig-Holstein, Pomerania, Saxony, etc.).
 Confessional prejudices, especially towards mixed marriages, were still common.
 Bit by bit, through internal migration, religious blending was more and more common.
 In eastern territories, confession was almost uniquely perceived to be connected to one's ethnicity and the equation "Protestant = German, Catholic = Polish" was held to be valid.
-In areas affected by immigration in the Ruhr area and Westphalia, as well as in some large cities, religious landscape changed substantially.
+In areas affected by immigration in the Ruhr area and Westphalia, as well as in some large cities, the religious landscape changed substantially.
 This was especially true in largely Catholic areas of Westphalia, which changed through Protestant immigration from the eastern provinces.

 Politically, the confessional division of Germany had considerable consequences.
 In Catholic areas, the Centre Party had a big electorate.
 On the other hand, Social Democrats and Free Trade Unions usually received hardly any votes in the Catholic areas of the Ruhr.
 This began to change with the secularization arising in the last decades of the German Empire.

 In Germany's overseas colonial empire, millions of subjects practiced various indigenous religions in addition to Christianity.
 Over two million Muslims also lived under German colonial rule, primarily in German East Africa.